retorquere/zotero-better-bibtex/docs/support.md

 version might have bumped up already, and you will have to upgrade (you might have auto-upgraded already however) and re-verify that your issue still exists.
 Apologies for the inconvenience, but such are the breaks.

-* You can send off an error report by choosing `Report Better BibTeX Errors` from the gear menu.
+* You can send off an error report by selecting `Report Better BibTeX Errors` from the `Help` menu.
 Post the resulting ID (displayed in red) in a github issue.
 * You can send off an error report for a specific collection or (selection of) items that fails to export by selecting those, right-clicking and choosing `Report Better BibTeX Errors`